 On examination he is sweaty, pale, and warm to the touch.
 His weight is 26 kg.
 His conjunctiva are pale, he has no jaundice, he has no lymphadenopathy, and his heart exam is normal.
 His lung exam reveals crackles and bronchial breath sounds at the right apex.
 His abdomen is normal as are his extremities.
 A chest radiograph shows a large right upper lobe cavitary lesion.
-His sputum is sent for Xpert MTB/RIF® and is positive for both M. tuberculosis and rifampicin resistance.
-Because he has a known contact with XDR-TB, he is empirically started on an XDR-TB regimen while awaiting second-line DST.
+His sputum is sent for Xpert MTB/RIF[®] and is positive for both M. tuberculosis and rifampicin resistance.
+Because he has a known contact with FLQ resistance and a cavitary lesion making this a severe form of TB, he is started on an individualized, longer regimen of BDQ-DLM-LZD-CFZ-CS.
+The regimen duration is planned for 12-15 months depending on his clinical status and weight gain.

-He has a baseline ECG which reveals a QTc interval of 411msec and his baseline complete blood count is within normal limits.
-His initial regimen is Bdq-Lzd-Cfz-Cs-Dlm.
+He has a baseline ECG which reveals a QTc F interval of 411msec and his baseline complete blood count is within normal limits.
 His delamanid dose is 50mg twice a day as is recommended based on pharmacokinetic and safety studies and WHO recommendations.
 His bedaquiline dose is 200mg daily for 14 days followed by 100mg three times a week based on pharmacokinetic and safety studies and WHO recommendations.

 He does well, gains weight, and is back playing football one month after starting treatment.
 Because he is on linezolid, he has monthly monitoring of his complete blood count, his vision, and for signs or symptoms of peripheral neuropathy.
+He is declared cured at the end of 12 months of therapy.